Shared memory

 by meaning.
 If you stored “All inputs are parameterized at the database driver”, you can find it

-with memory_search {query: "SQL injection prevention"}.
+with memory search {query: "SQL injection prevention"}.

 Scoping